Increased Thirst in Dogs Veterinarian

-Before you begin to worry, there are some instances that could explain your dog’s increase in thirst that does not stem from an underlying medical condition or disease.
+Before you begin to worry, some causes could explain your dog’s increased thirst that does not stem from an underlying medical condition or disease.
 As a way to rule out more life-threatening conditions, you should first ask yourself a few questions.

 - Have I increased the amount of activity I give my dog?
-Exercising your pup more frequently or letting him outdoors more often than before could be an indication of why your pup has become thirstier.
+Exercising your pup more frequently or letting him outdoors more often than before could be an explanation for why your pup has become thirstier.

 - Has there been an increase in temperature?
-Weather is an external factor that plays a part in the desire for water consumption, especially on the hot, humid days.
+Weather is an external factor that plays a part in water consumption, especially on hot and humid days.

 - Does your dog take any new medications?
-As we know there are many side effects that can occur when taking a medication, dry mouth and thirst can be some of them.
-Steroids, in particular, are known to cause increased thirst and accompanying urination.
+As we know, many side effects can occur when taking a medication; dry mouth and thirst can be some of them.
+In particular, Steroids are known to cause increased thirst and accompanying urination.

 - How old is your dog?
 Active and playful puppies may drink a little more water than adults.

 If you find that none of the above pertain to your pet, there may be an underlying medical condition or disease.
-It is best that you have your dog seen by a Veterinarian as soon as possible and a thorough physical examination and diagnostics to look for an underlying cause.
+You should have your dog seen by a Veterinarian as soon as possible and for him or her to receive a thorough physical examination and diagnostics to look for an underlying cause.

-There are several medical conditions that associate with polydipsia in dogs.
+Several medical conditions associate with polydipsia in dogs.
 To name a few:

 Diabetes is the most common disease in dogs that causes an increase in water intake.
-This type of thirst is due to high blood glucose levels and your dog’s body attempt to decrease this concentration.
-In rare cases, central diabetes causes a depletion of ADH hormone resulting in profound drinking and urination.
+This type of thirst results from high blood glucose levels and your dog’s body’s attempt to decrease this concentration.
+In rare cases, central diabetes causes a depletion of the ADH hormone, resulting in profound drinking and urination.

-When your dog is suffering from kidney failure, his kidneys are no longer able to remove waste from the body in the concentration of urine.
-This will then cause a response to drinking more water by your pet.
+When your dog is suffering from kidney failure, his or her kidneys are no longer able to remove waste from the body in the concentration of urine.
+This will then cause a response of increased water drinking by your pet.

 In the case of liver failure, your dog’s body is no longer able to filter toxins from the bloodstream.
-Increase in water intake is a measure to prevent these toxins from accumulating in the body.
+An increase in water intake is a measure to prevent these toxins from accumulating in the body.

-This disease is caused by a benign or cancerous growth on the pituitary or adrenal glands of your dog.
+This disease is caused by a benign or cancerous growth on your dog’s pituitary or adrenal glands.
 The overproduction of steroids results in increased urination.